JetBrains/lincheck/docs/topics/introduction.md

    }
    ```

-   This is a basic Lincheck test that automatically:
+2. Congratulations!
+This is your first Lincheck test for the counter implementation above.
+   In short, it automatically

-   * Generates several random concurrent scenarios
+   (1) generates several random concurrent scenarios with the specified `inc()` and `dec()` operations,
-   * Examines each of them performing a lot of scenario invocations
+   (2) performs a lot of invocations for each generated scenario, and
-   * Verifies that each of the observed invocation results is correct
+   (3) verifies that each of the invocation results is correct.

+## Run the test

-2. Run the test above, and you will see the following error:
+Now it is time to run the test.
+When you do it, you will see the following error:

    ```text
    = Invalid execution results =